mmstoll/WestCoast_IndustrialEra_OA/README.md

-# A Century of Change in the California Current: Upwelling Systems Accelerate Acidification
+# A Century of Change in the California Current: Upwelling System Amplifies Acidification

 ## Content
  - Overview